Research Excellence in Clinical Simulation, Mobile Integrated Healthcare, and Emergency and Disaster Health

 PACE also offers CPR/AED and Stop the Bleed training for student groups, faculty, and UMBC departments.
 Please contact PACE for more information or to schedule a training session.

-The Main Office is now located in Walker Room 113
+The EDHS Main Office is now located in Sherman Hall, Room 342 (the chocolate bucket is back!)

 Any questions or concerns, please contact Renee Decker at 410-455-3223 or via email